INTRINSIC Entrepreneur Monitoring APP

 To open the ‘black-box’ of entrepreneurial learning for teachers and course developers requires the collection of micro-level learning data which provides better insight in learning processes and the factors influencing those process.
 Therefore INTRINSIC developed a web-based/app-based tool.

-If you are interested in using the App, please send an email to the project coordinator.
-You can find the contact information in the footer of this page.
+If you are interested in using the App, please send an email to the project coordinator at email@example.com.
+At https://apps.liveapp.eu/ it is also possible, that we host your own application, and you will get access to develop and manage your app then there.
 The activity is closely linked to the Entrepreneurial Mind-set Monitor (EMM) at Wageningen University.

 Details on the INTRINSIC Entrepreneur Monitoring App